TechEdDan2/bc31.2_ExpressShoppingExercise/README.md

 4. Start the server with `npm --watch server.js`.
 5. Use a tool like Insomnia or cURL to interact with the API.

+6. NOTE: There is two ways to keep the data persistent:
+   - **Option 1:** Use a `data.json` file to store items.
+Make sure to include it in your `.gitignore` file to avoid committing it to version control, which is what I did.
+   - **Option 2:** Modify the code to use a database like SQLite or MongoDB for persistent storage.
+   - Otherwise, you can use the in-memory array `items` in `fakeDB.js`, but note that data will be lost when the server restarts.

 ## My Process
+I started by setting up a basic Express.js server and defining the routes for handling item-related requests.
+I used a simple in-memory array to store items initially, but later modified the code to read from and write to a JSON file for persistence.
+I also implemented error handling for cases where items are not found or required fields are missing.

+### Future Improvements
+- Implement a database for persistent storage.
+- Add a UI for easier interaction with the API.

 ### File Structure
 ```
 bc31.2_ExpressShoppingExercise/